What is ADA Compliance Testing?

 Interested in testing your website for ADA compliance?
 AudioEye has you covered.

-AudioEye’s expert testing and remediation services, coupled with our automated tools and accessibility audits, help you create an ADA-compliant website that works for a greater number of users.
+AudioEye’s expert testing and remediation services, coupled with our automated tools and accessibility testing services, help you create an ADA-compliant website that works for a greater number of users.
 Our accessibility testers review content using screen readers and keyboard-only navigation to determine if they meet ADA and WCAG guidelines.
 Additionally, our four-step remediation process, which includes an initial scan, human test, remediation, and “last pass”, ensures that all changes work as expected, enabling you to deliver an excellent and accessible user experience.

 Ready to test your website for accessibility?